Apply for a transcript of a court or tribunal hearing

 Download and fill in form EX107 and read the accompanying guidance notes.

-• the contact details in section 2d of the guidance notes, if you want a transcript from the Court of Appeal Criminal Division or the Administrative Court
+• the contact details in section 2d of the guidance notes, if you want a transcript of a judgment from the Court of Appeal Criminal Division or the Administrative Court

-You can choose how soon you’d like the transcript to arrive from the options on the form.
+You can choose how soon you would like the transcript to arrive from the options on the form.

-You’ll usually have to pay for the transcript unless the court believes there are special circumstances (for example, you need the transcript urgently but cannot afford to pay).
+You could get a free transcript if you tell the court that there are special circumstances (for example, you need the transcript urgently but cannot afford to pay).

 For civil and family court hearings: